ibm-cloud-docs/watson-assistant/response-types-reference.md

 |-----------------------------------|-----------------------------------|-----------------------------------|
 | ![Yes](images/checkmark-icon.svg) | ![Yes](images/checkmark-icon.svg) | ![Yes](images/checkmark-icon.svg) |

-- With the phone integration, you can add a pause by using the `turn_settings.timeout_count` context variable (for more information, see [Context variables that are set by your dialog or actions](/docs/watson-assistant?topic=watson-assistant-phone-context#phone-context-variables-set-by-dialog)).
+- With the phone integration, you can add a pause by including the SSML `break` element in the assistant output.
+For more information, see the [{{site.data.keyword.texttospeechshort}} documentation](/docs/text-to-speech?topic=text-to-speech-elements#break_element){: external}.

 ### Fields
 {: response-types-json-pause-fields}